 1) Before starting a search, always make sure that the catalogue or database covers what you are searching for (period, document type, topic).
-See About, Info etc.
+Check the About or Info page.

 2) Always read the Help section before you start a search; find out what ‘tricks’ or tools are available to improve the search result.

 Using quotation marks or a ‘phrased search’ commands the search engine to group the entered terms.
 E.g. a search for “fair use” or fair use in the UvA CataloguePlus differs in over 400 (irrelevant) hits.
 Quotation marks and other special characters can also be used in other database and search engines such as Google or Google Scholar.

-Advanced search fields often offer the possibility to combine the various search keys (title, subject, author) with AND, OR or NOT.
+Advanced search fields often offer the possibility to combine various search keys (title, subject, author) with AND, OR or NOT.

 AND: both terms have to be in the search result (limits the result)